10 Top Tips on How to Navigate a Moroccan Bazaar

 A bazaar is a catch-all term for “market,” which means visitors should prepare themselves for anything from a single stall up to a small shaded city if they’ve been directed towards one.

-3. Learn the Specialties
+3. Learn the top market tips

 While Bazaars can house all sorts of wondrous items, there are some that possess international appeal.
 Amongst these are the leatherwork (maronquinerie), which is said to be some of the softest in the world, and rugs, the best of which are woven using medieval Persian techniques.
+Learn the top market tips before you go to be sure you’ve landed in the right place for what you want to buy.

 As a rule of thumb, it’s best to offer about 1/3rd of the price originally suggested in a Moroccan bazaar.
 While it may take a while to arrive at an acceptable price, the good news is that you’ll likely be offered countless cups of sweet mint tea to sweeten any deal reached.